-The as adjusted net tangible book value of our shares of common stock for the nine months ending September 30, 2020, assuming the Board effecting a 15:1 reverse stock split of our common stock (based on an assumed offering price per unit of \$6.00) and conversion of all outstanding shares of Series B Preferred Stock into 600,713 shares of common stock, and the pro forma increase gives effect to the following events post-September 30, 2020: (i) the Company's receipt of gross proceeds of \$580,000 from a unit offering as of January 31, 2021 and 96,667 shares of common stock and warrants to purchase 96,667 shares of common stock issued pursuant to such offering; (ii) the conversion of convertible notes of the Company into units consisting of 396,574 shares of common stock and 396,574 warrants; (iii) the conversion of a related-party note of the Company into units consisting of 237,011 shares of common stock and 237,011 warrants; (iv) the issuance of 163,660 shares of common stock as dividends to holders of the Series B Preferred stock; (v) the issuance of 8,333 shares of common stock to a vendor and 9,506 shares of common stock pursuant to the Company's 401(k) plan; and (vi) the issuance of 67,693 shares of common stock to Kingswood Capital Markets, division of Benchmark Investments, Inc., for advisory services pursuant to an advisory agreement, dated October 30, 2020 for services, was (\$352,132), or approximately (\$0.06) per share.
+The as adjusted net tangible book value of our shares of common stock for the nine months ending September 30, 2020, assuming the Board effecting a 15:1 reverse stock split of our common stock (based on an assumed offering price per unit of \$6.00) and conversion of all outstanding shares of Series B Preferred Stock into 600,713 shares of common stock, and the pro forma increase gives effect to the following events post-September 30, 2020: (i) the Company's receipt of gross proceeds of \$634,000 from a unit offering as of January 25, 2021 and 105,667 shares of common stock and warrants to purchase 105,667 shares of common stock issued pursuant to such offering; (ii) the conversion of convertible notes of the Company into units consisting of 395,113 shares of common stock and 395,113 warrants; (iii) the conversion of a related-party note of the Company into units consisting of 237,011 shares of common stock and 237,011 warrants; (iv) the issuance of 163,660 shares of common stock as dividends to holders of the Series B Preferred stock; (v) the issuance of 8,333 shares of common stock to a vendor and 9,506 shares of common stock pursuant to an advisory agreement, dated October 30, 2020 for services, was (\$352,132), or approximately (\$0.06) per share.
 This as adjusted net tangible book value per share represents the amount of our total tangible assets, excluding goodwill and intangible assets, less total liabilities, divided by the total number of shares of our common stock outstanding, which includes Series B Preferred Stock on an as-converted basis to common stock.
-Dilution per share to new investors represents the difference between the effective amount per share considered to have been paid for by purchasers for each share of common stock included in the units in this Offering and the net tangible book value per share of our commo
+Dilution per share to new investors represents the difference between the effective amount per share considered to have been paid for by purchasers for each share of common stock included in the units in this Offering and the net tangible book value per share of our common stock included in the units in this Offering and the net tangible book value per share of our common stock included in the units in this Offering and the net tangible book value per s